danstarns/cypher-composer/README.md

 1. No need to keep track of variables, scopes and the sequence of operations
 2. Exposes real abstractions (connect, disconnect ect ect)

-This implementation keeps things simple by using only 2 Classes as the building blocks; `Node` and `Relationship` from here you stick together `Node`(s) and `Relationship`(s) like pieces of lego.
+This implementation keeps things simple by using only exposing 2 comcepts `Node` and `Relationship` where you stick them together like pieces of lego.
 In the background, while your composing Cypher, a virtual COM(Cypher Object Model) is manipulated & finally complied when `.toCypher` is called.

-Using the COM is what allows users of the composer to no worry about keeping track of variables, scopes and the sequence of operations.
-The COM is traversed and the Optimal cypher is generated.
+Using the COM is what allows users of the composer to not worry about keeping track of variables, scopes and the sequence of operations...
+What this means is that users don't have to work with Cypher languages nuances such as `WITH`.
+Before 'compiling' the COM into cypher `cypher-composer` will look at all the operations you have called and return optimal cypher.

+Using the composer allows Users to interact with some 'pre made' common 'workflows' such as;

+1. create
+2. update
+3. connect
+4. disconnect
+5. delete

 ## Getting Started
 ### Installing